scottyzen/woonuxt-setting-module/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: WooNuxt Settings
-- Package name: my-module
+- Package name: woonuxt-settings
-- Description: My new Nuxt module
+- Description: A Nuxt module that manages connecting to the WooNuxt Setting WordPress plugin -->
--->

 # My Module